A Message from Our Senior Pastor

 This year’s Advent offering recipient will be the VHMC Car Ministry.
 This ministry helps so many in our community.
 Through this program, lives are changed and transformation happens.
 By having reliable transportation, families are able to keep their jobs, get their children to school and activities, and continue with their everyday lives.
 This advent offering will enable our team to purchase cars for applicants on our waiting list and make someone’s Christmas a little brighter for the upcoming year.

 Advent Offering envelopes will be located outside the Sanctuary in the Narthex and in the hall outside Tyson Hall as well as in the pews.
 Please use the envelope to make a donation or write Advent offering in the memo line on your check.
-If you prefer to give on line, then please click the Advent offering link below or on the VHMC app to make your donation.
+If you prefer to give on line, then please click the Advent offering link below.

 We will be supporting several organizations in the community.
 Please feel free to pick up an Angel at one of our worship services.
 If you are unable to shop this year, but you would still like to contribute to the program, please feel free to donate on line, and our volunteers will make sure all angels are taken care of this Christmas.
 Thank you for making someone’s Christmas a little brighter.